-After graduating from Duke University.
-After college she worked for two years in basic science orthopedic research at the Hospital for Special Surgery in New York City.
-Her research specialized in bone biology and the biology of fracture healing.
+After graduating from Duke University, Dr. Soria spent two years working in basic science orthopedic research at the Hospital for Special Surgery in New York City, where she specialized in bone biology and the biology of fracture healing.
 After her time in the field, Dr. Soria went on to pursue a medical degree from Jefferson Medical College in Philadelphia.

 After earning her medical degree, Dr. Soria was accepted into the #1 ranked Orthopedic Residency at The Hospital for Special Surgery.
-While in residency, Dr. Soria had the opportunity to study and work with some of the most celebrated orthopedic surgeons in the world, authored 6 peer reviewed articles, presented at 17 conferences, won 6 research awards, and received additional training at Institute Kaplan in Barcelona with Dr. Marc Garcia Elias.
+During her residency, Dr. Soria studied and worked with globally renowned orthopedic surgeons.
+Additionally, Dr. Soria received training at Institute Kaplan in Barcelona with Dr. Marc Garcia Elias.

 She completed her training with a hand, microvascular, and upper extremity fellowship at Duke University.
 She is a candidate member of the American Society for Surgery of the Hand and American Academy of Orthopedic Surgeons.

 Dr. Soria’s research and publishing accomplishments include authoring six peer-reviewed articles, 17 conference presentations, and six research awards.